glenlong/wedding/src/content/posts/groom-speech/example-funny.md

 >
 > Next I want to thank my own Mum and Dad, Robert and Julie.
 You know I’m not good at speaking from the heart but I love you both to bits.
 Thank you for all the help and support you’ve given me over the years.
 I know I’m not always the easiest person to deal with but on the plus side raising me must have been very character-building for you both.
 No need to thank me for that - you’re welcome.
 >
-> Moving to Jason, thanks for agreeing to be my best man, mate.
+> Moving to Jason, thanks for agreeing to be my Best Man, mate.
 We’ve known each other since we were five so you couldn’t really say no. Thank you for all the scrapes you’ve got me out of over the years, even though it was you who got me into most of them in the first place.
 >
 > And thanks for organizing the stag do.
 I look forward to catching up over a beer so you can tell me where we went and what we did.
 Things are a little bit hazy...
 >